kentedstrom/Project-Management-WebandMobile/README.md

 # What is left to implement?

 Currently, you are unable to assign staff members to a project or tasks, and in our next iteration I will implement that.
 However, at the moment, the website is fully operational and able to be used easily.
+Also, accessing tasks in the website is a little hard to understand.
+You must first select a project in the top right and click "go to project" before you are allowed to view and add tasks to a specific project.
+This is due to tasks being part of a project and unable to exist on their own.
+However, this should be made more user-friendly and I will aim to address this in the next iteration.